avacaondata/nlpboost/README.md

     )
 ```

-On the other hand, if the model we are configuring is aimed at doing a seq2seq task, we could configure it like this:
+Example 2: if the model we are configuring is aimed at doing a seq2seq task, we could configure it like this:

 ```python
 from transformers import Seq2SeqTrainer, MT5ForConditionalGeneration